EIP 778: Ethereum Node Records (ENR)

 The components of a node record are:

-• signature: cryptographic signature of record contents
+: cryptographic signature of record contentsseq

-• The remainder of the record consists of arbitrary key/value pairs, which must be sorted by key.
+: The sequence number, a 64-bit unsigned integer.
+Nodes should increase the number whenever the record changes and republish the record.- The remainder of the record consists of arbitrary key/value pairs, which must be sorted by key.
 Keys must be unique.

 A record’s signature is made and validated according to an identity scheme.
 The identity scheme is also responsible for deriving a node’s address in the DHT.